RealGeeks/lab_tech/README.md

 pull request; we simply haven't needed them for ourselves, so they don't exist yet.)

+## Why Scientist?

+Scientist is a great tool for trying out changes where:
+- comprehensive test coverage is impractical
+- your test suite doesn't give you sufficient confidence in your changes
+- you want detailed performance data on your proposed alternative(s)

+## Why LabTech?

+Scientist is amazing at **generating** data, but it assumes you'll develop your own tools for **recording** and **analyzing** it.
+Scientist's README examples show interactions with StatsD and Redis, but if you're working in a Rails app, odds are *pretty darn good* that:

+1. you already have access to a RDBMS and ActiveRecord, and
+2. your throughput isn't so huge that some extra database writes will bring said RDBMS to its knees.

+If both of those assumptions are true for your application, LabTech might be a good fit for you -- it records experimental results to the database so they're easy to query later using ActiveRecord.

+(If you're legitimately worried about the I/O load on your RDBMS, you can always ramp up your LabTech experiments a percentage point or two at a time, keeping an eye on your performance monitoring tools and scaling back as needed.)

 ## Usage

 Once you've installed the gem and run its migrations (as described in